 or Access-Control-Expose-Headers

-may be added using a custom HTTP response header.
+should be added if using a custom HTTP response header.

 Prioritize Region

-These two fields offer our engineering team insight into what geographic regions will be served with this engine.
-We will use this information to better understand how it will be used, and to adjust elements of our CDN to improve performance.
+Enable this to provide our engineering team insight into what geographic regions will be served with this engine.
+We will use this information to better understand how it will be used and to adjust elements of our CDN to improve performance.

 Delete Engine

 WARNING: There is no method to recover a deleted engine.
-Please be certain that there is no traffic being served using the engine before deletion.
-If the Engine is deleted, while there are still Images using it, the links will break and serve 404s.
+Please ensure no traffic is being served using the engine before deletion.
+If the Engine is deleted while there are still Images using it, the links will break and serve 404s.

 Comments